tiagofrepereira2012/ivector_example/README.rst

 Calculate the multiresolution and single resolution LBP-TOP features
 ====================================================================

-The first stage of the process is calculating the feature vectors, which are essentially LBP-TOP histograms for each frame of the video.
+The first stage of the process is calculating the feature vectors, which are essentially LBP-TOP histograms (XY, XT and YT directions) for each frame of the video.

 The program to be used is `script/calclbptop_multiple_radius.py`.

-The following command will calculate the per-video averaged feature vectors of all the videos in the REPLAY-ATTACK database and will put the resulting .hdf5 files with the extracted feature vectors in the default output directory `./lbp_features`.
+The resulting hitograms will put in .hdf5 files in the default output directory `./lbp_features`.

 .. code-block:: shell